 Mahua tree is native to dry region of India.
 It is a multipurpose tree, mostly found in tropical and subtropical areas, in forests of North and Central part of India.
 In India this tree is found in the forests of western India from Konkan southward to Kerala.
 It occurs wild in plains and lowers hills of India up to 1200m.
 It is a common tree in West Bengal, Bihar, Orissa, Uttar Pradesh, Punjab and Madhya Pradesh.

-In Ayurveda, for medicinal uses the flowers of tree are used.
+In Ayurveda, for medicinal uses the flowers of the tree are used.
 Ayurvedic properties and action of flowers as given in texts is given below.

 - Rasa (Taste): Madhura/Sweet